jacksleight/laravel-omni/README.md

 ### Component Execution

-Omni components will execute in one of three modes depending on the type you declare and the template structure.
+Omni components will execute in one of three modes depending on the `<template>` tag you declare and the template structure.

 * **Standard Mode**
-  All components that declare a `omni` template execute in standard mode, with no Livewire features.
+  All components that declare a `omni` template execute in standard mode.
 They support `mount` and `rendering` lifecycle hooks.

 * **Livewire Mode**
-  Components that declare a `omni:wire` template and have no code outside of the `<template>` tag execute in Livewire mode, with full Livewire features.
+  Components that declare a `omni:wire` template and have no code outside of the `<template>` tag execute in Livewire mode.
 They run through the usual [Livewire lifecycle](https://livewire.laravel.com/docs/lifecycle-hooks).

 * **Combined Mode**
   Components that declare a `omni:wire` template and have code outside of the `<template>` tag execute in combined mode.
 Combined components are actually two instances of the same component.
-The layout part of the template outside the `<template>` tag is executed in standard mode, and then the part of the template inside the `<template>` tag is executed in Livewire mode.
+The part of the template outside the `<template>` tag is executed in standard mode, and then the part of the template inside the `<template>` tag is executed in Livewire mode.

 ## Bundling Scripts & Styles